Fraxel® Laser Skin Resurfacing is a laser treatment that is effectively changes the texture of all skin types and colors.

 Fraxel® laser skin resurfacing tricks your skin into creating new skin to replace the damaged, or targeted areas, resulting in natural skin rejuvenation that takes years off your appearance.
 Fraxel® skin resurfacing is a safe, non-invasive laser skin treatment that improve your appearance without the risks, side effects or prolonged downtime of other procedures.

 Fraxel® is FDA approved to treat many skin ailments, including:

-Whether you have mild, moderate, or severe skin damage, or you just want prevention and maintenance, there’s a Fraxel laser resurfacing treatment that can be done for you.
-Smoother, fresher, healthier skin with improved tone, texture and pore size, along with the softening of wrinkles and lines will be your final result.
+Whether you have mild, moderate, or severe skin damage, or you just want prevention and maintenance, Fraxel laser resurfacing treatment can help to improve them.

 What are the benefits of Fraxel treatment?

 Improved appearance of acne scars and surgical scars

 Fraxel® skin resurfacing treatments are able to precisely treat thousands of microscopic areas of skin, using pinpoint laser beams that penetrate beneath the skin’s surface to eliminate old, damaged skin cells.
 Fraxel® stimulates the body’s own healing process which replaces damaged skin with fresh, glowing, healthy skin.

 Fraxel® skin resurfacing treatments can target between 5 to 50 percent of the skin’s surface, leaving the remaining 50 to 95 percent available to quickly help heal the treated areas.
 Since Fraxel® treatments are so precise, it’s safe and effective to use on even delicate skin areas like the neck, chest and hands, in addition to the face.